logux/docs/3-concepts/1-node.md

 </details>

-Logux allows you to use credentials for server.
-However, we do not recommend to do it, since WebSocket over TLS (`wss:`) is much better way to validate server.
+Logux allows you to use credentials for the server.
+However, we do not recommend to do it, since WebSocket over TLS (`wss:`) is a much better way to validate the server.

 [JWT]: https://jwt.io/introduction/